bertob/mail/README.md

 ### Conversation List

 Problems in current implementations:
-* I feel like most email clients today either make items in the conversations column too big (eg. Sparrow, Geary), so that only 5 items or so fit on the screen at a time, or too small (eg. Thunderbird, Gmail and most other webmail providers) so that they become hard to process visually because there are so many and there's so little space between them.
+* Most email clients today either make items in the conversations column too big (eg. Sparrow, Geary), so that only 5 items or so fit on the screen at a time, or too small (eg. Thunderbird, Gmail and most other webmail providers) so that they become hard to process visually because there are so many and there's so little space between them.
-I think there is a sweet spot between these two extremes where there are enough messages on the screen to allow for an efficient workflow, but not so many that it gets confusing.
-Something like of 10-15 messages would be perfect in my opinion.
+I think there is a sweet spot somewhere between these two extremes where there are enough messages on the screen to allow for an efficient workflow but not so many that it gets confusing.
+Something like of 10-15 messages would be perfect in my opinion for standard size monitors.
+* I don't understand why most email clients show the first few words of the message in the conversation list.
+The user always has to open the message anyway to read the rest, so putting this text in the in the conversation list is actually slowing him down, because he has to read this text twice.
+Also, by not displaying any message content in the conversation list you can put a lot more messages in there without compromising on readability.

 Conversations are organized in 2 sections: